Justus82/Development/README.md

 # Development
-Hello programmer, Justus "Listen to your elders advice.Not because they are always right, but because they have more experience of being wrong
+Hello programmer, Justus here  "Listen to your elders advice.Not because they are always right, but because they have more experience of being wrong"